byuccl/ddr_rowhammer/beam-test/README.md

 We expect few DRAM errors (although they may occur occasionally from secondaries).
 We expect most errors (if not all) to occur from the FPGA processor and memory controller.
 In this experiment we want to have both a TMR and non-TMR version of the FPGA circuitry so we can evalaute the improvement in controller/processor reliability using TMR.
+The purpose of this test is as follows:
+  * Measure the cross section of the overall processor system (with TMR and without TMR)
+    * Measure the processor cross section independent of the controller (we assume the memory controller has a larger cross section)

-The purpose of this test is to measure the cross section of the DRAM memory cells and the various SEFI modes that it experiences.
+    * Measure the cross section of the controller (indpeendent of the processor)
-We also want to experiment with error recovery mechanisms and find ways of recovering DRAM functionality after failure.
+  * Identify specific DDR controller failure modes (and their cross sections)
+  * Experiment with DDR controller recovery mechanisms FI occurs

+Test Procedure
+* Power up and Configure the FPGA (SD-CARD config and boot so no additional step is needed
+  * Pexpect to check and see if it is booted properly (before issuing more commands)
+* Start BIST check
+  * Full write of memory in fixed sized chunks
+  * Full reads of memory in fixed sized chunks
+* Small DRAM errors
+  * Just record DRAM errors.
+No need to scrub (they will be scrubbed on next cycle)
+  * We expect few DRAM errors (only those "in flight" within the FPGA)
+* Large DRAM error count (some sort of a SEFI)
+  * Various recover mechanisms: scrub mode registers, recalibration/initialize, repower
+* If the processor hangs and doesn't respond (PEXPECT)
+  * Try a remote reset (PMOD I/O?
+BSCAN?)
+  * Repower

 ## Test